 NATIONAL GREAT POETRY READING DAY

-April 28th marks the observation of National Great Poetry Reading Day.
+At the tail end of National Poetry Month, April 28th marks the observance of National Great Poetry Reading Day.
 This day celebrates distinguished poetry and the notable poets who wrote them.

 As an art form, poetry may predate literacy.
 Epic poetry appears to have been composed in poetic form to aid memorization and oral transmission in prehistoric and ancient societies.
 It is directly from folk songs that other types of poetry developed.

-There are different forms of poetry including the sonnet, shi, villanelle, tanka, haiku, ode, and ghazal.
+With so many forms of poetry to choose from, no one is limited.
+For example, choose from the sonnet, shi, villanelle, tanka, haiku, ode, and ghazal.
 There are also different genres of poetry including narrative, epic, dramatic, satirical, lyric, elegy, verse fable, prose, and speculative poetry.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®